danimoya/AIVim-Editor/README.md

    - Upon confirmation, a backup of the original file is automatically created
 4. Add `:generate 5 "Create a function that calculates factorial"` to generate code
 5. Ask questions with `:ai How does this algorithm work?`
-6. During AI processing, a spinning animation will show in the status bar to indicate progress
-6. During AI processing, a spinning animation will show in the status bar to indicate progress

 ## Installation